10MINT/messenger/README.md

 * TextSecure, an instant messenger with end-to-end encryption

 All projects use Firebase to send text over wifi and HTML to render the chat.
-The projects have been created with Thunkable for Android and they rely on their components.
+The projects have been created with Thunkable for Android and they rely on their FAB component.
 However, SecureChat was designed to work in App Inventor as well

+This is an open-source project, [help](.github/CONTRIBUTING.md) and [donations](//paypal.me/lennartwenke) are always welcome.

 This project is licensed under CC-BY-NC license.
 Visit <https://creativecommons.org/licenses/by-nc/4.0/> for more information.